a327ex/emoji-merge/README.md

   end
 ```

 These use literally the same logic, except they move from left to right and they don't fade out.

-Really nothing more that can be said here, the only thing worth mentioning is that both types of objects are created using the completely local method of doing it with the function definitions chaining and all that.
-As I explained before, for object types that are one-offs and are only going to appear in this place in code, creating them like this makes the most sense since it's the most local way of doing it.
-If you're creating *lots* of them every frame, there is a performance hit to creating multiple closures using this method, so it should be avoided in that case.
+The main thing worth mentioning is that both types of objects are created using, again, a highly local method of creating objects with the function definitions chaining and all that.
+For object types that are one-offs and are only going to appear in this place in code, creating them like this, using `anchor('type'):init(...):action(...)` makes the most sense since it's the most local way of doing it.
+It's more local than the previous examples with the `emoji_button` objects, since there's no need for a class definition elsewhere in the codebase.
+If you're creating *lots* of these types of objects every frame, there is a performance hit to creating multiple closures using this method, so it should be avoided in that case.

 Next: